shadowezz/Productiv/docs/UserGuide.md

 </div>

 Example:
-* `add t/Discuss app requirements from/12-12-2020 09:00 to/10:00 d/Refine with business associates c/3,6,9`
+* `add t/Discuss app requirements from/12-12-2020 09:00 to/10:00 d/Refine with business associates c/Jordan Woods, Betsy Crowe`
-adds a meeting with the title `Discuss app requirements`, start date time `12-12-2020 09:00`, end time `10:00`, description `Refine with business associates` and contacts `3,6,9`.
+adds a meeting with the title `Discuss app requirements`, start date time `12-12-2020 09:00`, end time `10:00`, description `Refine with business associates` and contacts `Jordan Woods, Betsy Crowe`.
 * `add t/User research review from/15-12-2020 13:00 to/15:00 l/Meeting room A`
 adds a meeting with the title `User research review`, start date time `15-12-2020 13:00`, end date time `15:00`, and location `Meeting room A`.

 #### Editing a meeting: `edit`

-Edits an existing meeting in your meeting list.
+Edits an existing meeting in your displayed meeting list.

 Format: `edit INDEX [t/TITLE] [from/FROM] [to/TO] [d/DESCRIPTION] [c/CONTACTS] [l/LOCATION]`
 * `INDEX` is the index number of the meeting in your displayed meeting list.